really-useful/logger/README.md

 ## Logging to external services

 By default log messages are printed to the console.
 They can also be sent to external services.
-Here are some `Transports` that wil be available:
+Here are some `Transports` that will be available:

 - Log to the console: `ConsoleTransport`
 - AWS CloudWatch Logs